AJevangelou/AJevangelou/README.md

 ## Hi there 👋

-Currently studying Artificial Intelligence @University of Piraeus 💻
+Finished my MSc of Artificial Intelligence @University of Piraeus 💻

 **I love working with**